 In contrast, the changes might be far more substantial in ASRSs.
 Nearly half of all countries could experience a shift in their trading partners, with eleven countries undergoing a complete or near-complete overhaul of their trade connections.
-Some countries affected are consistent with the GCIL scenario, like Iran and the Democratic Republic of Congo, while others, such as Japan or Finland, could be part of the transformed trade landscape.
+Some countries affected are consistent with the GCIL scenario, like Iran and the Democratic Republic of Congo, while others, such as Peru or Finland, could be part of the transformed trade landscape.

 The global distribution of trading communities (Figure 2) reveals that this significant shift is primarily due to the expansion of the trading community containing Russia.
 Today, this community comprises mainly Russia, Eastern Europe, and a portion of North Africa.
-In the ASRS, however, it extends across all of Europe, most of North Africa, as well as parts of South and West Africa.
+In the ASRS, however, it extends across the Balkans and most of North Africa.